pkarsy/NonVolatile/README.md

 - In contrast with avr-libc EEMEM variables they are not updated with code upload.
 If the initial value is important (and usually is) you can use a "guard" variable (see below).
-- Reading an nonVolatile variable should be fast, but writing is slow (about 3ms/byte), due to EEPROM write.
+- Reading a nonVolatile should be fast, but writing is slow (about 3ms/byte), due to EEPROM write.
 This can be important in time critical code.
 - Every nonVolatile variable eats some RAM, in addition to the EEPROM space it uses.